andtem2000/PPG/README.md

 # PPG
-Code to estimate HR from PPG signals using Wiener filter and Phase vocoder
+Code to estimate HR from PPG signals using Wiener filter, Phase vocoder and Viterbi decoding.